 Li photographed Faces of Ethiopia - a project recognizing the role of religion, ritual and modern politics in an ancient society.
 Photos were used by the Inter Press Service for articles about food security and the political landscape.

 Empowerment Through Art was a program designed, taught and documented by Li.
 The program instructed adults and children in Uganda, Togo, the USA and UK the benefits of art as a therapeutic medium of expression to aid emotional and social development, promote awareness, and empower communities.
 People affected by HIV/AIDS, poverty and other related issues gained opportunities for creative fulfillment, reducing stigma, the openness to display repressed emotions and the chance to develop talents and uplift confidence levels.
 Organizations involved: Plan International, Plan USA, Plan UK, Plan Uganda and Plan Togo.Video Watch the short film: Empowerment Through Art

-Li founded Artfully AWARE (AfA) in 2007 and served as its Executive Director for seven years.
+Li founded Artfully AWARE (AfA) and served as its Executive Director.
 AfA used creativity as an important tool for social improvement and emotional recovery of persons who experienced traumatic events, disabilities or inadequate living conditions.
 AfA maintained Special Consultative Status with the United Nations Economic and Social Council (ECOSOC) and was a member of the Clinton Global Initiative and the United Nations Global Compact.
 Her photographs document the programs, and many were used as part of innovative community development projects and exhibited at advocacy events in the USA, Europe and Africa.